DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-04-28-removing-personal-data-from-page-titles.md

 This created two key issues:

-1. Privacy risks: Page titles can appear in a user's browser history, tab previews, operating system notifications, and screen recordings.
+1. Privacy risks: Page titles can appear in a user’s browser history, tab previews, operating system notifications, and screen recordings.
 Surfacing personal data in these contexts increases the risk of unintended data exposure, especially on shared devices or in public environments.

 2. Security and compliance risks: Government services must minimise the unnecessary collection, use, and exposure of personal information, as set out in the [Service manual](https://www.gov.uk/service-manual/design/collecting-personal-information-from-users) and the [Data Protection Act 2018](https://www.legislation.gov.uk/ukpga/2018/12/section/19/enacted).
 Displaying personal data in metadata, such as page titles, where users have less visibility and control, contravenes best practices and increases the likelihood of a data protection breach.